 Instructions

-- Proof the Yeast: In a small bowl, combine the very warm water, active dry yeast, and sugar.
-Let it sit for 5-10 minutes until the yeast is dissolved and foamy.
+- Proof the Yeast.
+In a small bowl, combine warm water (110-115°F), active dry yeast, and sugar.
+Let sit for 5-10 minutes until the yeast is dissolved and foamy.

-- Mix the Dough: In a large mixing bowl, combine 3 ¼ cups of flour, kosher salt, and garlic powder (if using).
-Add the yeast mixture and olive oil, stirring with a wooden spoon until the dough begins to come together.
+- Mix the Dough.
+In a large mixing bowl, whisk together 3 ¼ cups flour, kosher salt, and garlic powder (if using).
+Add the yeast mixture and olive oil, stirring with a wooden spoon until a shaggy dough forms.

-- Knead the Dough: Turn the dough out onto a lightly floured surface and knead by hand for about 15 minutes.
-If the dough is sticky, add more flour, one tablespoon at a time, until it is smooth and no longer sticky.
+- Knead the Dough.
+Turn the dough onto a lightly floured surface and knead for about 15 minutes until smooth and elastic.
+If the dough is sticky, add 1 tablespoon of flour at a time until it no longer sticks to your hands.

-- Let the Dough Rise: Coat the sides of a clean bowl with olive oil and place the dough inside, turning it to coat all sides.
-Cover with a kitchen towel or plastic wrap and let it rise in a warm place for 1 ½ hours, or until doubled in size.
+- Let the Dough Rise.
+Lightly coat a clean bowl with olive oil, place the dough inside, and turn to coat.
+Cover with a kitchen towel or plastic wrap and let rise in a warm place for 1 ½ hours, or until doubled in size.

-- Serve: Brush the crust with olive oil and sprinkle with rosemary or garlic powder before serving.
+- Serve & Enjoy.
+For extra flavor, brush the crust with olive oil and sprinkle with rosemary or garlic powder before serving.

 Notes